Speaker

 Description

 Superconducting radio-frequency (SRF) cavities represent a key technology for modern particle accelerators.
 In high-current energy recovery linac (ERL) facilities, suppressing higher-order modes (HOMs) is critical to ensure beam stability and minimize additional cryogenic heat loads.
 This work introduces a waveguide-based scheme to extract and damp harmful HOMs excited by intense beams.
 A systematic RF design and optimization procedure for this waveguide damping method is presented.
 By implementing the damping scheme into a single-cell cavity geometry, consistent HOM suppression is achieved while maintaining good properties for the fundamental accelerating mode.
-The final single-cell cavity adopts a TESLA-type geometry with enlarged beam pipes, and is now prepared for surface processing and vertical RF tests at cryogenic conditions.
+The single-cell waveguide HOM-damping cavity, adopting the TESLA shape with an enlarged beam pipe, is currently under fabrication and will be tested in cryogenic experiments.